peitalin/reveries-network/llm-proxy/README.md

 ## How It Works

-The proxy uses the Hudsucker library to serve as a MITM HTTP/S proxy that:
+The proxy uses a forked Hudsucker library to serve as a MITM HTTP/S proxy that:

 1. Intercepts outgoing API calls from the Python server to different LLM providers
 2. Decrypts HTTPS traffic to inspect request and response contents